-"Studying the word "faith" in the light of use and contexts, ... we may distinguish the two senses as the passive and the active; on the one side, "fidelity", "trustworthiness"; and "faith", "trust", on the other.
-In Gal 5:22, e.g. context makes it clear that "fidelity" is in view, as a quality congruous with the associated graces. (the Revised Version British and American) accordingly renders pistis there by "faithfulness".)
-Again, Rom 3:3 the King James Version, "the faith of God," by the nature of the case, means His fidelity to promise.
+"Studying the word "faith" in the light of use and contexts, ... we may distinguish the two senses as the passive and the active; on the one side, "fidelity", "trustworthiness"; and "faith", "trust", on the other....
 But in the overwhelming majority of cases, "faith", as rendering pistis, means "reliance," "trust."

-It may be enough here to call attention to the recorded use of the word by Our Lord.
-Of about twenty passages in the Gospels where pistis occurs as coming from His lips, only one (Matt 23:23) presents it in the apparent sense of "fidelity".
+In the recorded use of the word "faith" by Our Lord in about twenty passages in the Gospels where pistis occurs as coming from His lips, only one (Matt 23:23) presents it in the apparent sense of "fidelity".
 All the others conspicuously demand the sense of "reliance", "trust".
 The same is true of the apostolic writings.
 In them, with rarest exceptions, the words "reliance", "trust", precisely fit the context as alternatives to "faith."

-The word "works" or the concept of works is synonymous with actions or deeds.
+The word "works" means actions or deeds.
 When one believes the word of God, then full realization of that acceptance is seen in their Christian lives.
 And so discussions about Paul's ideas about faith and works will not contradict what James has said, as both discussions will always lead to a Christian who is spiritually mature (or attempting to get there), exercising his or her faith, manifesting itself in some action, to demonstrate or witness to others of that individual's level of trust.